Content Map Terms

 Alcohol and other drug use becomes a problem when it causes harm to you or to others.
 Learn about symptoms, harm reduction strategies and how to get help.

-- Harm Reduction for Families and Caregivers (HealthLinkBC File #102b)
+- Harm reduction for families, caregivers and friends of people who use substances (HealthLinkBC File #102b)

 When you are pregnant, or planning to become pregnant, the safest option is to not drink alcohol at all.
 Drinking alcohol during pregnancy puts your baby at risk.
 Similar to drinking alcohol while pregnant, taking drugs or prescription and over-the-counter medication during pregnancy or while breastfeeding may harm your baby.
 Learn more about the risks of drinking alcohol or using drugs while pregnant.